sagemath/sagewiki_to_gh-2022-10-10/graph.md

 === Software that is incompatible with SAGE but still useful ===
       (e.g. web-based applets)
+==== GUESS ====
+ [http://graphexploration.cond.org/ link] represents graphs in JUNG, "still a work in progress", most if not all functionality besides visualization reduces to JUNG
+==== CAIDA's Walrus ====
+ [http://www.caida.org/tools/visualization/walrus/ link] GPL, written in Java, "best suited to visualizing moderately sized graphs that are nearly trees" (viz only), PRETTY, doesn't work in OS X currently (as of 10/10/06), no functionality
+==== LGL (Large Graph Layout) ====
+ [http://sourceforge.net/projects/lgl link] LGL is a compendium of applications for making the visualization of large networks and trees tractable.
+LGL was specifically motivated by the need to make the visualization and exploration of large biological networks more accessible.
+==== GraphThing ====
 ==== GRIN ====
          [http://www.geocities.com/pechv_ru/ Link]
 	   a. for windows only